fau-fablab/labcamera/README.md

 * `camap-config/root/nikon.sh`: MAC address of DSLR, username and hostname of macgyver
 * `macgyver-config/bin/*`: scripts that handle connection between macgyver and DSLR, downloads and processes new images
 * `macgyver-config/sigal.conf.py`: configuration of local gallery

+## TODOs
+* Make downloads possible that are longer then 30s (currently we get disconnected from the DSLR every 30s).

+The solution is probably to get gphoto2 to keep the controll channel to the camera open.
+This should disable the 30s-disconnect.

+* Make camap more versatile for out-of-lab use.

+Check if AP is located outside of the FabLab and use OpenVPN to create a local network that gives access to all FAU FabLab services (such as fablab-share).
+This should be available via the wired LAN port and a new wireless network.